HiPERCAM/hipercam/docs/ultracam_checklist.rst

   #.
 Once you start observing, you should try to get the reduction going asap.
      The main reason is to focus using the seeing plot.
 Make sure you are plotting the seeing measured in all CCDs and either use your main target or one nearby to it in case of CCD tilts.
+If using the hipercam pipeline (should do so), if you identify your target first with |setaper|, it will be assigned aperture label '1' and be the one that |genred| selects for the seeing plot by default.
 Your aim should be to get the seeing values of all CCDs overlapping each other.
-On the NTT, the focus tends to drift and you should monitor it all the time.
+On the NTT, the focus tends to drift and you should monitor it all the time, and correct it at the start normally.

   #.
 Once you have seen to the focus, double-check your main target for poor
      columns or pixels.
 Move it if need be.
 If you have to make a large move, then it is often best to stop and re-start the run.

   #.
-If you have to move the targets, but don't want to break the run, try to
+Keep an eye on the target positions.
+I know of a run taken in 2017 which
-     move by relatively small amounts in possible a few steps as this will make the reduction simpler.
+     drifted in position by more than 50 pixels with no apparent attempt to correct the drift or comment in the log.
+This was bad enough to lose one of the comparisons altogether.
+If you have to move the targets, but don't want to break the run, try to move by relatively small amounts in possible a few steps as this will make the reduction simpler.
 The main requirement is not to move in a huge jump between consecutive frames.

   #.
 If you see different symbols appear in the light curve plot from
      |reduce|, the count levels in one or more of your targets may be too